AguaClara/humic_acid/Humic Acid Spring 2019 Report.md

 ## Results and Analysis
-In the first set of experiments, different Humic Acid concentrations were tested.
+In the first set of experiments, different humic acid concentrations were tested.
 Absorbance and turbidity readings are recorded for later use. **[No need to capitalize concentrations, absorbance, and turbidity.]**
 **[Label your tables]**
 | Humic Acid Concentration(mg/L) |           Absorbance           |
 | ------------------------------ | ------------------------------ |